What can you do as a free member?

 Image

-Let’s get this out of the way immediately.
-As of right now, the greatest obstacle you need to overcome in order to enjoy this game is, without a doubt, its absolutely horrible optimization.
+Unfortunately, even after giving the game a chance since its early release for a patch, the greatest obstacle you need to overcome in order to enjoy this game is, without a doubt, its absolutely horrible optimization.
 I’m not even running the game at the recommended specs; I’m firmly above them by a not insignificant margin.
-Yet I still get insane frame drops from everything ranging from cutscenes to the mere sight of rain.
+Yet I still get insane frame drops from everything ranging from cutscenes, riding on my bike, to the mere sight of rain.

 Sure, performance improved greatly after I switched to DLSS, but it still didn’t completely solve the problem.
 And while I would absolutely love to defend the sequel to my favorite soulslike, the recent Steam Hardware & Software Survey shows that most of my fellow gamers are running lower specs than I am, so I can only imagine that their experience is far worse than mine.